olivierfriard/boris_docs/index.rst

 The percent of total time will be calculated (if available).
 The total time is intended as the total media length.

-The time budget results can be exported in various formats: TSV, CSV for plain text file or Microsoft Excel (XLS), Open Document Spreadsheet (ODS) in order to be further analyzed.
+The time budget results can be saved in various formats for further analysis: TSV, CSV for plain text file or Microsoft Excel (XLS), Open Document Spreadsheet (ODS).